Arqamz/Arqamz/README.md

 <div align="center" text-align: justify;>

 I use NixOS on all my servers, desktops, laptops and virtual machines, its my primary OS for everything.
-I also daily drive Hyprland as my WM

 <div class="table-devenvironment">
 <table style="font-size: 11px">